1.) Fishing hours will be from 7:00am to 3:30pm, August 19, 2023.

 · The fish will be presented in a cooler with bagged or blocked ice only.
 No loose ice or water baths allowed.

 8.)
-The walleyes presented must be a minimum of 20” from nose to tail; any fish short of 20” will be removed from that boxes total weight; the remaining limit can be weighed without penalty.
+The walleyes presented must be a minimum of 20” from nose to tail; any fish short of 20” will be removed from the box and a 0.500 lb (one ½ pound) penalty will be applied per short fish.
+The box weight will be adjusted accordingly.
 An official tournament measuring board will be on stage to measure any questionable short fish.
 In an effort to expedite the weigh in show, please do not bring fish smaller than 20” in your cooler.

 9.)
 Any fish found being altered in any manner is unacceptable and will result in immediate disqualification.
 Fish should be handled in a manner that does not change the national digression or increase the fish’s weight.
 This includes but is not limited to water bath, injection of any materials (ice, water, bait, lead, etc.), rubber banding of the fish’s mouth, plugging of the anus, weight clipping of the gills, and clubbing or instantly killing the fish.
 Bagged or block ice is permissible.
 A live well (by Webster’s definition - a well for keeping fish alive in a fishing boat by allowing seawater to circulate through it) is permissible, but dead fish cannot be kept in a live well with water in it (this would be considered a water bath).

 10.)
 The team “puck” will be issued upon completion of the morning boat check.
-EVERY boat will be checked prior to departure at the Chadwick Bay Marina.
-Additional details will be provided at the captain’s meeting.
+EVERY boat will be checked prior to departure at the Clarion Pavilion, 30 Lake Shore Drive E, Dunkirk, NY.
+Bring your boat check slip to the marina pavilion to pick up your puck.
 If you depart without your puck, you will not be able to weigh your fish.

 11.)
-The team “puck” is returned to the cooler check in station at the Chadwick Bay Marina Pavilion when you drop off your fish cooler with tournament officials.
-It would be appreciated if you would please return you puck regardless if you are presenting a cooler for weigh in or not so that we can account for the entire fleet.
+The team “puck” is returned to the cooler check in station at the Clarion Hotel Pavilion when you drop off your fish cooler with tournament officials.
+It would be appreciated if you would please return you puck regardless if you are presenting a cooler for weigh in or not to help with the accountability that the entire fleet has returned safely.

 12.)
 Boat checks will begin at 5:30am, NO boat/team can depart the docks or launch prior to having boat checks completed and team puck in hand.
-It is the responsibility of the captain to make sure that there are no fish “banked” on the boat.
-Banking fish will be considered unsportsmanlike.
 Monitor VHF Channel 68.

 13.)
 Tournament boats cannot make contact with each other at any point or time once your boat check is complete.
-No boat is allowed to float or pass equipment, fish, bait, ice, coolers, food or drink between them; at any point throughout the day after your boat has been check.
+No boat is allowed to float or pass equipment, fish, bait, ice, coolers, food or drink between them at any point throughout the day after you boat has been checked.
 This includes at the dock, leaving Chadwick Bay, on the lake during traveling or fishing, or returning back to Chadwick Bay.
 Any noted or witnessed contact between boats will result in an immediate disqualification for any/all boats involved.

 14.)
 There is NO stop fishing time, HOWEVER, your cooler must be turned in to the check in station by 3:30 PM Sharp!
 (NO EXCEPTIONS).
-Coolers will be transported by tournament staff to weigh-in.
 Once the coolers are dropped off and in the possession of the tournament officials, they will be sealed and labeled.
 Tournament coolers cannot be re-opened by the team from this point on.
 If any access to the cooler is attempted by the team, the cooler/team will be disqualified.

 15.)
-Fish will be weighed in at Rookies On The Lake.
+Fish will be weighed in at Clarion Hotel Pavilion.
 Weigh-In will begin at 5:00pm.
 Teams will be called to get their cooler and present their fish to be weighed.

 16.)
 In the event of a tie for the largest walleye (for Big Fish Friday & Main Event), the respective prize will be split equally.
 During the main event, if there is a tie in box weight, the big fish weight will be used first to break the tie.
 If the tie still cannot be broken, the respective prize money will be equally split.